 Though she has since been proclaimed “a strong, soulful singer” (All About Jazz), “celestial” (Shane Howard) and the owner of “a voice that will haunt you until you are dead” (American songwriter Thom Moore), when Aminah first picked up a guitar and stumbled onto the stage, encouraged by a teacher from her university poetry class, she had no intention of becoming a singer.
 She had trained in classical flute, performing in the Sydney Opera House at the age of sixteen, and spent seven years appearing on Perth’s RTR.FM, working her way up to become a programme presenter and a DJ spinning breakbeat vinyl.
 But through writing she learnt how to connect with her deepest emotions and, as she puts it, “write them out” of her in a way that she found powerfully healing.
 And she was told that sharing her self-exploration could be healing for others too.

 She went on to play a number of festivals and venues around Australia, sharing stages with Jimmy Little, GANGgajang and the Sydney Youth Orchestra, supporting Canada’s The Wailin Jennys, touring with Robert James, having tracks published on two national compilation albums of Australian spoken word artists, and being a featured artist on Triple J Radio’s Artery programme, before making her way to Ireland, one of the lands of her ancestors and a source of musical and mythical inspiration.

 As a singer Aminah has lent her voice to Australia’s Who Do You Think You Are? (singing in Scots Gaelic) and to the title track for the highly anticipated game, Battlestar Galactica: Deadlock (singing in Classical Sanskrit), based on the popular NBCUniversal Television Series.
 She has shared stages with the likes of Maírtin O’Connor, Cathal Hayden, Maria Doyle Kennedy and Declan O’Rourke, to name a few.
-Having appeared on a number of acclaimed albums in Australia and Europe, including those of formidable Irish traditional trio Maírtin O’Connor Band, Australia’s Shane Howard and European folk-fusion outfit No Crows, Aminah produced her debut studio album, Blue Wooden Boat, recording in Ireland, USA, Australia and Germany.
+Having appeared on a number of acclaimed albums in Australia and Europe, including those of Ireland’s formidable Maírtin O’Connor Band, Australia’s Shane Howard and European folk-fusion outfit No Crows, Aminah produced her debut studio album, Blue Wooden Boat, recording in Ireland, USA, Australia and Germany.

 Or perhaps, a boat, ready to launch.